h0ngcha0/liuhongchao.github.io/_posts/2019-01-04-bitcoin-privacy.md

 * If unanimity branch is chosen, a signature signed by `k + H(K||C)` would be enough where **k** is the private key of **K**
 * If no consensus is reached, **C** needs to be revealed and executed.

-Since most transactions resolve with the unanimity branch, the complex logic of a Taproot transaction is rarely revealed.
+Since most transactions resolve with the unanimity branch, most Taproot transactions look just like a normal [P2PKH](https://en.bitcoinwiki.org/wiki/Pay-to-Pubkey_Hash) transactions, with complex part of the transaction logic rarely revealed.

 #### Graftroot